sagemath/sagewiki_to_gh-2022-10-10/days24/projects.md

 '''People:''' William Stein

 I never thought much of this topic, but there is [[http://www.euroscipy.org/talk/2045|a talk at Euroscipy]] suggesting it could be useful.    [[/ad|More details here.]]

+== Upgrade Pari to version 2.4.3 ==

+'''People:''' William Stein

+See [[http://trac.sagemath.org/sage_trac/ticket/9343|trac 9343]].
+This has little to do with symbolic computation though...